Cost Of Living For a Single Person in Zurich 2025

 MINIMUM AVERAGE MAXIMUM

-Chart showing the prices and cost of utility, energy, water, and gas in Zurich
+Chart showing the prices and cost of utility, energy, water, and gas for a single person in Zurich

 Utility cost (monthly)